-Jessica Lynch Fast Facts
+Jessica Lynch Fast Facts - CNN

 An Iraqi lawyer alerted American soldiers to Jessica’s whereabouts, and helped with planning her rescue.
 He and his family were later granted asylum.

 March 23, 2003 - Taken prisoner of war (POW) near Nasiriyah, Iraq, after the convoy she is traveling in is ambushed.
 The convoy had taken several wrong turns and fallen behind.
-The Pentagon says Lynch was riding in a Humvee when it was hit by rocket-propelled grenades and crashed into a US truck that had jackknifed in front of it.

-March 23, 2003 - Taken prisoner of war (POW) near Nasiriyah, Iraq, after the convoy she is traveling in is ambushed.
-The convoy had taken several wrong turns and fallen behind.
-The Pentagon says Lynch was riding in a Humvee when it was hit by rocket-propelled grenades and crashed into a US truck that had jackknifed in front of it.
+Lynch was riding in a Humvee when it was hit by rocket-propelled grenades and crashed into a US truck that had jackknifed in front of it.

-April 1, 2003 - Is rescued from an Iraqi hospital in Nasiriyah by US Special Forces and taken to Ramstein Air Base in Germany.
+April 1, 2003 - Is rescued from Saddam Hussein Hospital in Nasiriyah by US Special Forces and taken to Ramstein Air Base in Germany.

 April 3, 2003 - Has her first surgery at a hospital in Germany, an operation to repair injuries to her back.